dnlbowers/blackjack/README.md

 ![Game Inititation Modal](docs/screenshots/deal-me-in.JPG)

 ### **Results Modals:**
-Upon the conclusion of the round, the results display in the same modal with a summary of the outcome.
+Results get displayed after each round in a modal with a summary of the outcome.
 #### ***Win:***
 ![Win Modal](docs/screenshots/win.JPG)